 Missions History in Malawi

-1963: Missionaries Raymond Cox and Richard Mueller move from Zambia (then Rhodesia) to Blantyre, Malawi (then Nyasaland), to begin the Lutheran Church of Central Africa (LCCA).
+1963: Missionaries Raymond Cox and Richard Mueller move from Zambia (then Rhodesia) to Blantyre, Malawi (then Nyasaland).

 1970: Medical mission work begins at Senga Bay on the shores of Lake Malawi.

-1980-1982: The Lutheran Mobile Clinic leaves Senga Bay and begins to serve outlying stations from Lilongwe, Malawi’s new capital.
+1980-1982: The Lutheran Mobile Clinic leaves Senga Bay and begins to serve outlying villages from Lilongwe, Malawi’s new capital.

 1981: The Lutheran Bible Institute opens in Lilongwe.
 Before this time, all Malawi students traveled to Zambia for both Bible institute and seminary level training.

-1996: The Lutheran Church of Central Africa—Malawi elects the first African chairman, Pastor Frackson Chinyama.
-From this time on, all chairmen are Africans elected from the national church.
+1996: The LCCA-MS elects the first Malawian chairman, Pastor Frackson Chinyama.
+From this time on, all chairmen are Malawian.

-1998: Two WELS missionaries, Richard Warnke and Ron Uhlhorn, are called to start urban and mass media ministries for the mission.
+1998: Two WELS missionaries, Richard Warnke and Ron Uhlhorn, are called to start urban ministries in Lilongwe and Blantyre.

-2010: The Greater Africa Theological Studies Institute (GRATSI) is established for the granting of advanced degrees to select pastors from the LCCA Malawi and Zambia.
+2010: The Greater Africa Theological Studies Institute (GRATSI) is established for the granting of bachelor of divinity degrees to select pastors from the Malawi and Zambia.

-Consider supporting this mission field with your prayers and your gifts.
+Consider supporting mission work in Malawi with your prayers and gifts.

 PICTURES OF AFRICA